inetrg/inet/showcases/ethernet/preemption/doc/index.rst

    :width: 100%

 Just as in the packet log, the sequence chart contains the whole uninterrupted ``background-3`` frame, as it's logged when its transmission is started.

+.. note:: From the packet log and the sequence chart it might seem that a 1200B packet was sent (as it was logged that way).
+This can be confusing, but it's actually the proper operation of the packet log and the sequence chart tool.

 ..
 This can be confusing, but it's actually the proper operation of the sequence chart tool.